jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/esap-ram.rst

     address.

-above example, 16 memory locations
+* In the above example, a total of 16 unique memory addresses exist
-    0000 -- 1111
-    or can think 0 -- F

-This needs 4 address lines to index ecah location
+    * Each address is represented as a row in the table
+    * The memory address is included in the left column of the table

+* This means, in this example, there is an address space of 16

+    * Locations ``0b0000`` -- ``0b1111``
+    * Or, ``0x0`` -- ``0xF``

+* With an address space of 16, a total of four bits would be required to index each memory address

-The amount of data in the above example is not clear, but the data data itself is represented by the 16 letters
+* In the above RAM example, the data stored in each of the 16 address is represented as the 16 letters ``a`` -- ``p``

+    * However, the addressability is not represented here

 We have a shared data and address bus